Snorri1986/MyVehicleServiceApp/README.md

 1) improved registration.
 Duplicate logins - not allowed.<br>
 <b>v1.0</b><br>
 Added encryption for subscriber's credentials.
-API for login and register process ready to use in production.
+API for login and register process ready to use in production.<br>
+<b>v1.1</b> Added simple logging for /register endpoint.
 # web
 v0.1 is available.
 First initialization and use SpringMVC on project.<br>
 v0.2 is available.
 Added simple css.<br>